Skip to main navigation Skip to search Skip to main content

 Research interests

-Within the broad theme of Design Anthropology for Social Change, Abhigyan's current research engages with the following areas:
+Within the broad theme of Design Anthropology for Social Change, Abhigyan's current research current research focuses on:

-• Social and cultural aspects of emergent energy and climate futures
+• Lived social, cultural, and economic dynamics of emergent energy and climate futures at neighbourhood and community scales.

 • Fairness, inclusion, and justice in energy and climate transitions